iamtheyammer/omnibot/docs/dependencies.md

 The Omnibot Core Dependency is required for all modules that need to interact with Discord.

-It allows modules to:

-- Receive events from Discord
+Add it with `omnibot:core`.

 ### Inter-Module Dependencies

-Sometimes, you might want to write a "core" library that just exposes functions to other modules.
+Sometimes, you might want to write a library that just exposes functions to other modules.
 Omnibot fully supports this!

 To make a "dependency module", you'll export all functions like this: